-Our revenue decreased to \$5.5 million \$4.9 million in 2023-Q2 2023-Q3 compared to \$7.4 million \$6.3 million in 2022-Q2 2022-Q3 due to a 14% 42% decline in audio conferencing, a 5% decline in microphones, and a 48% decline 14% increase in video products, and a 30% decline in audio conferencing products.
-Except for premium audio conferencing, which constitutes a small percentage of our revenue BMA and some video products, all other product categories suffered revenue declines year over year.
-Revenues from BMA and professional audio conferencing products were partially negatively impacted by our inability to source adequate inventory to meet the demand for these products, despite a robust backlog of orders, due to the ongoing transition of manufacturing of our products from China to Singapore by our electronics manufacturing services provider.
-Our traditional ceiling mics, personal audio conferencing products, video cameras and video conferencing equipment cameras suffered revenue declines due to lack of demand.
-During the second third quarter of 2023, revenues from Americas Asia including India and the Middle East as a whole increased by 6% 2% while all other regions suffered revenue loss.
-During 2023-Q2 2023-Q3 revenues from the Americas Asia Pacific, including the Middle East, India and Australia declined by 32%.
-Finally, revenues from Europe and Africa declined significantly by 75% in 2023-Q2, 57%.
+Our revenue decreased to \$4.9 million \$3.6 million in 2023-Q3 2024-Q1 compared to \$6.3 million \$4.2 million in 2022-Q3 2023-Q1 due to a 42% 35% decline in audio conferencing and a 5% 19% decline in microphones, and video products, offset by a 14% 31% increase in video products.
+Except for BMA and some video products, all other product categories suffered revenue declines year over year.
+Revenues from BMA and professional audio conferencing products were partially negatively impacted by our inability to source adequate inventory to meet the demand for these products, due to the ongoing transition of manufacturing of our products from China to Singapore by our electronics manufacturing services provider.
+Our traditional ceiling mics, personal audio conferencing products, and video cameras suffered revenue declines due to lack of demand.
+During the third first quarter of 2023 2024, revenues from Asia including India and the Middle East as a whole increased by 2% 18% while all other regions suffered revenue loss.
+During 2023-Q3 2024-Q1 revenues from Americas declined by 26% 30% and from Europe and Africa declined significantly by 57% 42%.

-During the six nine months ended June 30, 2023 September 30, 2023 our revenues decreased from \$14.9 million \$21.2 million to \$9.7 million \$14.6 million compared to the same period in 2022 due to revenues from microphones decreasing by 36% 27%, video products decreasing by 52% 39% and audio conferencing decreasing by 28% 33%.
+During the nine months ended September 30, 2023 our revenues decreased from \$21.2 million to \$14.6 million compared to the same period in 2022 due to revenues from microphones decreasing by 27%, video products decreasing by 39% and audio conferencing decreasing by 33%.